Frequently Asked Questions

 - How can I make my application more attractive?

 - Most applicants no longer have control over their undergraduate GPA.
 If you do not have the minimum GPA of 3.0, you may wish to use the GPA Replacement Policy.
-This leaves five areas: experience, recommendations, personal statement, case analysis and GRE scores.
+This leaves four areas: experience, recommendations, personal statement, and case analysis.

 - Experience: If you feel you need a little more experience, try volunteering in a social service agency.

 - Recommendations: Choose professional or academic recommendations over personal ones.
-Remind them that they will need to complete the recommendation form even if they choose to write a personal letter.
-The recommendation form must be completed!
+We do not accept personal recommendations, and submitting this type of recommendation may result in your application not being reviewed or the review process being delayed while you seek other, appropriate recommendations.
+Remind your recommenders that they will need to complete the recommendation form even if they choose to write a letter.
 Be sure to check the online application site to verify your recommendations have come in.

-- Personal statement: Follow the guidelines provided exactly.
+- Personal statement: Follow the guidelines provided exactly and answer all the questions clearly and directly.
 Thoroughly proofread, including the use of spell- and grammar-checking programs.
 If writing is not your forte, enlist the aid of a friend to give your statement a once-over.

 - Case Analysis: Answer the question(s) clearly and concisely.
 Provide a rationale for your responses.
 Thoroughly proofread as for personal statement.